mirzlab/mirzlab.github.io/_posts/2017-07-16-cas5-oidc-provider.md

 ### OIDC client registration

 OpenID Connect clients can be registered using the JSON registry service.
-You need to create a file in /etc/cas/services folder with the following naming convention :
+You need to create a file in /etc/cas/services folder with the following naming convention:

 ```javascript
 fileName = serviceName + "-" + serviceNumericId + ".json"
 ```

-I created a file named *demoOIDC-207929965088748.json* with the following content :
+I created a file named *demoOIDC-207929965088748.json* with the following content:

 ```json
 {